How do I pay for services?

 - Study Abroad Health Insurance

 Note: this is the insurance that is provided to students participating in Puget Sound approved study abroad and other academic travel sponsored by the university.
-If you need assistance finding insurance for a personal trip abroad feel free to consult with the Office of International Programs.
+If you need assistance finding insurance for a personal trip abroad, please consult with the Office of International Programs.

 - International students can contact Eowyn Greeno, International Student Advisor, located in Howarth Hall 215 or by phone at 253.879.2513 for questions concerning insurance coverage.